May 7, 2018

 On the other hand, when your team is working on tasks with the highest priority and that are aligned with the company’s key objectives, people are productive.
 Real work is getting accomplished and team members are satisfied with their jobs and management is happy with results.

 Here are three steps that will lead your team to ultimate productivity levels.

 1. Align All Work to Business Goals

-You can’t stay productive if you don’t align your work to the company’s overarching goals.
+You can’t stay productive if you don’t align your work to the company’s goals.
 In other words, your company’s goals will tell you what productive work will look like for your team.

 Chris O’Neal, product evangelist at Workfront, believes this should be project managers’ main focus:

 “It’s a fine balancing act to align your team’s priorities to the company goals, and that’s something that management tries to do all the time.
 As project managers, that’s really your core job.”

 Everything a team does needs to help move the needle at the corporate level.
 It needs to tie back to what the business is trying to accomplish and contribute to the bigger picture.

 J. Alan Goddard, director of operations transformation services at Leappoint, recently described how he helped a technology company adopt Workfront to align their work with specific goals.

 The project bridged divides between teams, saved the company millions of dollars, and helped workers know exactly how their efforts pushed the company toward meeting its goals.
 He said: